therealdreg/dregs-masm32-wine/README.md

 # dregs-masm32-wine

-Dreg's fork Simple installer to run MASM on linux via terminal (Masm32v11r)
+Dreg's fork Simple tool to build using MASM (Masm32v11r) & run on linux via terminal.
+Based from olivatooo masm32-wine project, very handy for github action pipeline.

 This is a simple shell script that compile, link and execute masm32 programs with ml.exe